EUROPE

 Tulloch Castle, Dingwall, Scotland

 Just an hour from the mysterious Loch Ness is Tulloch Castle Hotel.
 In addition to beautiful accommodations, wonderful food and a golf course, the castle’s apparitions are a major attraction.
 Its infamous Green Lady was caught on camera in 2008.
-If you feel daring, reserve Room 8, where former guests have had more than just nightmares.
+If you feel daring, reserve Room 8, where former guests have experienced more than just nightmares.

 London, England